Chipotle Mexican Grill Original Margarita Recipe

 This French orange liqueur is perfect for adding citrus notes while upping the overall alcohol content of a drink.
 You buy bargain brands, but spending a few dollars more will really improve the quality of your drinks:

 • DeKuyper Triple Sec.
-Not overly sweet, this value brand may not have the best reputation, but it is perfect for mixed drinks when you are on a budget.
+Not overly sweet, this value brand may not have the best reputation, but it is perfect for mixed drinks on a budget.

 • Cointreau.
 Many people think of this more premium option as the quintessential Triple Sec.
 It has a slight bitterness and a more nuisance flavor profile than other triple secs, and it adds a lot of interest to Margaritas.